-Large furnace body riveted and welded parts
+Large furnace riveted and welded components

 +

-• Large furnace body riveted and welded parts
+• Large furnace riveted and welded components

-2. Common Materials for Furnace Bodies
+II.
+Common Materials Used for Furnace Bodies

-Classified by components:
+Classified by component:

 Component